Zetoo0/c_manga_d/README.md

 # c_manga_d

-CMD manga download and reader using Mangadex API
+CLI manga download and reader using Mangadex API
 But you can manage more thing such as read list, rating etc